-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD May 21, 2019
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD May 18, 2020\

-Notice is hereby given that the Annual Meeting of Shareholders of Atlantic American Corporation (the "Company") will be held at the principal executive offices of the Company at 4370 Peachtree Road, N.E., Atlanta, Georgia 30319 at 10:00 A.M., Eastern Time, on May 21, 2019, for the following purposes:
+Notice is hereby given that the Annual Meeting of Shareholders of Atlantic American Corporation (the "Company") will be held at the principal executive offices of the Company at 4370 Peachtree Road, N.E., Atlanta, Georgia 30319\ at 10:00 A.M., Eastern Time, on May 18, 2020, for the following purposes:

-- (1) To elect six (6) directors of the Company to serve until the next annual meeting of shareholders and until their successors are duly elected and qualified; - (2) To ratify the appointment of Dixon Hughes Goodman LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019; - (3) To hold an advisory vote on executive compensation; - (4) To hold an advisory vote on the frequency of the advisory vote on executive compensation; and - (5) To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.
+- (1) To elect six (6) directors of the Company to serve until the next annual meeting of shareholders and until their successors are duly elected and qualified; - (2) To ratify the appointment of Dixon Hughes Goodman LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; - (3) To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-Only shareholders of record at the close of business on March 15, 2019 will be entitled to notice of, and to vote at, the meeting, or any adjournments or postponements thereof.
+Only shareholders of record at the close of business on March 13, 2020 will be entitled to notice of, and to vote at, the meeting, or any adjournments or postponements thereof.